corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

     .registerForInjection(IdentityService::class.java)
 ```

-## Implementation Injection
+## Implementation injection

-Custom Corda services, implemented by you as a CorDapp developer, and platform Corda Services, such as `VaultService`, `IdentityService`, or `HashingService` among others, have slightly different requirements for being injectable.
+Custom Corda Services, implemented by you as a CorDapp developer, and platform Corda Services, such as `VaultService`, `IdentityService`, or `HashingService`, have slightly different requirements for being injectable.

 ## Platform Corda Service injection

 When injecting Corda Services native to the Corda platform:

 * All internal services must have an internal implementation implementing a public interface.
-This interface is what you use when registering the implementation for injection, and when requesting a dependency is injected.
-This is so an API can be exposed to CorDapp developers for use within their flows/services while keeping our API implementations internal.
-Custom Corda services are registered for injection based on the service implementation class rather than based on interfaces.
+This interface is what you use when registering the implementation for injection and when requesting a dependency is injected.
+This exposes an API that CorDapp developers can use within their flows/services while keeping our API implementations internal.
+Custom Corda Services are registered for injection based on the service implementation class rather than based on interfaces.

-* Internal injectable Corda services can be either singleton services or dynamic services.
-This means that our internal services can be long lived singleton services, or they can be initialised each time they are injected with a reference to the current flow, custom Corda service, or state machine.
-Custom Corda services must all be singleton services so they can only be registered to be injected as a singleton service and cannot be injected as dynamic services.
+* Internal injectable Corda Services can be either singleton services or dynamic services.
+This means that our internal services can be long-lived singleton services, or they can be initialized each time they are injected with a reference to the current flow, custom Corda Service, or state machine.
+Custom Corda Services must all be singleton services, so they can only be registered to be injected as a singleton service and cannot be injected as dynamic services.

-* Registration of internal injectable services must be done during node start up so it's up to the developer of the service to implement the registration of the service.
-This is typically done within `AbstractNode` using the extension function `registerForInjection` mention above in the document.
-Custom Corda services are scanned for during node start up by jar scanning or via OSGi registration and are automatically registered for injection as a singleton service.
+* Registration of internal injectable services must be done during node startup, so it's up to the developer of the service to implement the registration of the service.
+This is typically done within `AbstractNode` using the extension function `registerForInjection`.
+Custom Corda Services are scanned for during node startup by jar scanning or via OSGi registration and are automatically registered for injection as a singleton service.

 {{< note >}}
-Even though all custom Corda services are registered for injection when loaded, they can only be injected if they implement at least one of the injection interfaces mentioned previously.
-If a custom Corda service does not implement an injection interface, a warning will be logged to the node logs but it will not fail node startup.
+Even though all custom Corda Services are registered for injection when loaded, they can only be injected if they implement at least one of the injection interfaces (`CordaFlowInjectable` or `CordaServiceInjectable`).
+If a custom Corda Service does not implement an injection interface, a warning will be logged to the node logs, but it will not fail node startup.
 {{< /note >}}_

-### Components of platform Corda Service injection:
+### Components of platform Corda Service injection

 ``` kotlin
 // Injectable interface